Behavioral Systems Architecture — since 2009

 04

-Training your teams to operate and scale the system independently.
+Training your teams to run the system independently and scale it themselves.

 05

-Embedding the design in KPIs, dashboards, and governance for lasting impact.
+Embedding in KPIs, dashboards and governance for lasting effectiveness.

-Describe a specific behavior from your organization and answer 20 automatically adapted questions.
+Name a specific behaviour from your organisation and answer 20 automatically adapted questions.
 The result is a complete Diagnostic Report in under twelve minutes.
-A first concrete look into your system before you decide whether to go deeper.
+A first concrete look at your system before you decide whether to go deeper.

 free · under 12 minutes

-No score, no three-bullet PDF.
-A complete Diagnostic Report: gap analysis, intervention sequence, roadmap, and objection cards for internal communication.
+No score, no three-point PDF.
+A complete Diagnostic Report: gap analysis, intervention sequence, roadmap, objection cards for internal communication.

 View sample report →